pu2clr/SI4735/README.md

 * I²C bus devices are available in different speeds.
 If you are using an I²C display device, check if its speed is compatible with the Si47XX and also with the current speed used by the master MCU;
 * Using different voltage levels between I²C devices can be unsafe and can destroy parts connected on I²C bus, specially the Si47XX;
 * It is important to wire all your I²C devices on the same common ground.
+* If you are using Arduino Micro, ONU or similar, pay attention to the pin 13 and the use of internal pull-up resistor.
+This pin has a LED and a resistor connected on the board.
+When this pin is set to HIGH the LED comes on.
+If you use the internal pull-up resistor of the pin 13, you might experiment problem due to the drop voltage caused by the LED circuit.
+If this occurs in your project, change the circuit to use external pull-up on pin 13.

 <BR>